-- We strongly recommend you also take out cancellation insurance as we can take no responsibility for events beyond our control that mean you can not attend the course.
-If you need to cancel, for whatever reason, the cancellation terms described above will apply.
+- We strongly recommend you also take out cancellation insurance as we can take no responsibility for events beyond our control that mean that you can not attend the course, or that the course can not run.
+If you need to cancel, for whatever reason, or the course can not be run due to a ‘force majeure’, the cancellation terms described above will still apply.

 - Any contract between the client and High Mountain Guides shall be governed in all respects by English Law.
 Only English Courts shall have jurisdiction in relation to any claim or dispute arising out of or connected with any such contract.

 - High Mountain Guides may seek to use photos of students or course correspondence for the website / publicity purposes.
 Please advise us if you would prefer not to be involved in this.

 - Our group or open courses involve joining with other guests towards a common mountain goal and sharing the cost of guiding fees.
 These can be fun & sociable trips and we try hard to ensure all members of the team are suited to the courses they are undertaking.
 However, occasionally guests will struggle from unforeseen circumstances and will have to turn around during a climb or tour.
 By booking on one of our open courses you are joining a team and must accept this may compromise your own summit climb or other aims.
 Folk not wanting to accept this compromise should book private guiding.